JuliaTrustworthyAI/CounterfactualExplanations.jl/dev/juliacon22/proposal.md

 - **Simple and intuitive interface** to generate counterfactual explanations for differentiable classification models trained in Julia.
 - **Detailed documentation** providing examples involving linear classifiers and deep learning models trained in [Flux](https://fluxml.ai/) for binary and multi-class prediction tasks.
+- **Interoperability** with other popular programming languages as demonstrated through examples involving deep learning models trained in Python and R (see [here](https://www.paltmeyer.com/CounterfactualExplanations.jl/dev/tutorials/interop/)).
 - **Easily extensible** through custom models and counterfactual generators: a carefully designed package architecture allows for seamless extension through multiple dispatch (see [here](https://www.paltmeyer.com/CounterfactualExplanations.jl/dev/tutorials/models/)).
-- **Interoperability** with other popular programming languages as demonstrated through examples involving deep learning models trained in `Python` and `R` (see [here](https://www.paltmeyer.com/CounterfactualExplanations.jl/dev/tutorials/interop/)).

 ### Ambitions for the Package 🎯

 Our goal is to provide a go-to place for counterfactual explanations in Julia.
-To this end, the following is a non-exhaustive list of features we would like to add in the future:
+To this end, the following is a non-exhaustive list of exciting feature developments we envision:

-1. Additional counterfactual generators.
-2. Additional predictive models.
+1. Additional counterfactual generators and predictive models.
-3. More examples to be added to the documentation.
+1. Additional datasets for testing, evaluation and benchmarking.
-4. Native support for categorical features.
+2. Improved preprocessing including native support for categorical features.
-5. Support for regression models.
+3. Support for regression models.

 The package is designed to be extensible, which should facilitate contributions through the community.
 ### Further Resources 📚